hitagi0707-zhong/Project-of-Zhijun/README.md

 # Projects-of-Zhijun
 This is a repository that including all research projects and papers of Zhijun Zhong.

-The following brief introductions about above three projects.
+The following is a brief introduction about above three projects.

 ## Undergraduate thesis: Automatic text summarization based on pre-trained language model